contao/docs/docs/manual/article-management/content-elements.en.md

 The content element "Download" adds a download link to the article.
 Clicking on the link opens the "Save file as ..." dialog and you can save the linked file on your local computer.

 The special feature of Contao is that this download link also works with protected files that you cannot access directly from your browser.
 This way you can easily create a protected download area.
-For more information, see the section [File management](../../dateiverwaltung/) .
+For more information, see the section [File management](../../dateiverwaltung/).

-**Source file:** Here you can select the download file.
+**source file:** Here you can select the download file.

 {{< version "4.8" >}}